-As a café manager, you’re probably already keeping an eye on sales figures and profits for your café.
+As a café manager, you’re probably already keeping an eye on sales figures and profits for your café with KPIs.
 Comparing food used versus total sales and average order price is very important to record, but measuring only these elements gives you an incomplete perspective on your business.
 To get a comprehensive overview, the smartest managers will track dozens of KPIs at a time.

-Key performance indicators can reflect a café’s financial health, customer satisfaction, marketing efforts, management effectiveness and certain operating costs.
-With the right indicators, café issues can be quickly dealt with, location performances can be benchmarked against each other.
+Key Performance Indicators – KPIs – can reflect a café’s financial health, customer satisfaction, marketing efforts, management effectiveness and certain operating costs.
+With KPIs, a café’s issues can be quickly dealt with, location performances can be benchmarked against each other.
 As the saying goes, “what gets measured, gets done.”

 Drawing from real life experiences, the following list includes 5 of the key KPIs the best managers are always monitoring.
 With these five pillars of guidance, you can increase sales, profitability, and see your business grow with small simple changes.